Samkth123/KTH-md/Public Policy/Lecture 5/Society service "Production"- Hierarchies, markets, partnerships & change.md

 Basic recapitulation
 - Public sector multiplicity
-- Institutional logics - Different basic logics (norms, conceptions, rules) of our three societal sectors (tradeoffs - ex efficiency is harder for public sector as if we have pharmcy in north which is not gonig well we cant close it because we need to have it there for the customers, but if it were a private company they would just close it)
+- Institutional logics - Different basic logics (norms, conceptions, rules) of our three societal sectors (**==tradeoffs==** - ex efficiency is harder for public sector as if we have pharmcy in north which is not gonig well we cant close it because we need to have it there for the customers, but if it were a private company they would just close it)
 	- Public sector
 		- equal treatment
 		- legal security